 No one has favorited this theater yet

-The Lincoln served as a cinema in the 1940s and 50s, but may have had a larger seating capacity when originally presenting vaudeville and plays.
+The Lincoln Theatre served as a cinema in the 1940’s and 1950’s, operating by 1950 by Liggett-Florin Booking Service.
+It may have had a larger seating capacity when originally presenting vaudeville and plays.
 The 850 comes from Film Daily Year Books.
-According to a recent article in the weekly New York Press, the Lincoln first opened in 1915 and was the first theatre in Harlem (then a predominantly white neighborhood) to cater exclusively to a black clientele.
+According to a recent article in the weekly New York Press, the Lincoln Theatre first opened in 1915 and was the first theatre in Harlem (then a predominantly white neighborhood) to cater exclusively to a black clientele.

-The Lincoln had its own stock company of black actors, but earned its greatest fame in the 1920s, when it presented black vaudeville, including such headliners as Bessie Smith, Florence Mills, and Ethel Waters.
+The Lincoln Theatre had its own stock company of black actors, but earned its greatest fame in the 1920’s, when it presented black vaudeville, including such headliners as Bessie Smith, Florence Mills, and Ethel Waters.
 For a time, the very young Fats Waller was its resident organist.